-Following are examples of relocation and expansion incentives and assistance available in Broward County and the Greater Fort Lauderdale region:
+Following are examples of relocation and expansion incentives and assistance available in Greater Fort Lauderdale/Broward County:

 Qualified Target Industry Refund (QTI)

-Tax refund incentives are available to companies that create high-wage, value-added jobs in targeted industries such as (but not limited to): communications, corporate headquarters, research & development, manufacturing and electronic equipment.
-Preapproved applicants who create jobs 10 or more jobs can be eligible to receive tax refunds from $3,000 to $5,000 per new Florida full- time equivalent job created.
-Industries in high impact performing sectors are eligible for an additional $2,000 per job bonus.
-An additional $1,000 per job is available to companices who locate in an Enterprise Zone.
+Tax refund incentives are available to companies that create high-wage, value-added jobs in targeted industries such as corporate headquarters; life sciences; infotech; aviation/aerospace; homeland security/defense; financial/professional services; marine sciences; research and development; and manufacturing.
+Pre-approved applicants who create jobs in Florida can be eligible to receive tax refunds from $3,000 to $5,000 per new Florida full-time equivalent job created.

-Qualifying companies must pay a minimum of 115 percent of Broward County's average wage (average wage rates are revised every January).
+Qualifying companies must pay a minimum of 115 percent ($52,938) of Broward County's average wage of $46,033.
+(Average wage rates are revised every January.)
 New or expanding businesses in selected targeted industries or corporate headquarters are eligible.

 High Impact Performance Incentive Grant (HIPI)

-The High Impact Performance Incentive Grant (HIPI) is a negotiated incentive used to attract and develop major high-impact facilities in Florida.
-Grants are provided to pre-approved applicants in certain high-impact sectors designated by the Governor's Office of Tourism, Trade and Economic Development.
+The High Impact Performance Incentive is a negotiated grant used to attract and grow major high impact facilities in Florida.
+Grants are provided to pre-approved applicants in certain high-impact sectors designated by the Florida Department of Economic Opportunity (DEO).

-In order to participate in the program, a company must: be in a designated high-impact sector; create at least 100 new full-time equivalent jobs (if a research and development facility, create at least 75 new full-time equivalent jobs) in Florida in a 3-year period; and make a cumulative investment in the state of at least $100 million (if a research and development facility, make a cumulative investment of at least $75 million) in a 3-year period.
+In order to participate in the program, the project must: operate within designated high-impact portions of the following sectors– clean energy, corporate headquarters, financial services, life sciences, semiconductors, and transportation equipment manufacturing; create at least 50 new full-time equivalent jobs (if a R&D facility, create at least 25 new full-time equivalent jobs) in Florida in a three-year period; and make a cumulative investment in the state of at least $50 million (if a R&D facility, make a cumulative investment of at least $25 million) in a three-year period.